RobertoLorenzoAguilar/UsingCorCplusplusFunctions-inPython/README.md

 TODO: Pending by load.
 ~~~
 1.- the references.
-2.- STM32 code.cpp UART communication  "by the moment I couldn't compile the.project, I need to learn about of Cortex-M4  :S
+2.- STM32 code.cpp UART communication.
+By the moment, I couldn't compile the project, I need to learn about of Cortex-M4  :S, I wanted to incorporate the activities with process STM Board , to recreating A scenery a little more real,  I leave in stand by
 3.- I need Upload this code how to create a DLL
 4.- try to recrate the functionality using a python library in place of dll.
 5.- Create GUI with tkinter